Logo

 In 2015, LeBron James announced a partnership with the University of Akron to provide scholarships for as many as 2,300 children beginning in 2021.

-LeBron James later reflected that it was his most important professional accomplishment of his life.
+The school officially opened on July 30,2018, with LeBron James reflecting that it was his most important professional accomplishment.

 LeBron James made LeBron look smart, which isn't easy to do.